lukewaller00/whiteboard/README.md

 1. Clone the repository: `git clone https://github.com/your-username/whiteboard-app.git`
 2. Navigate to the project directory: `cd whiteboard-app`
 3. Install the dependencies: `npm install`
-4. Start the server: `node server.js`
+4. Start the server: `npm run start`
 5. Open your web browser and visit `http://localhost:8080` to access the Whiteboard App.

 ## Usage